This post may contain affiliate links. Please see my disclosure policy for details.

 8. It’s the largest river island in the world and it’s recently been declared Assam’s 35th district

-Did you know that Guiness world records class Majuli Island as the world’s largest river island?!
+Did you know that Guinness world records class Majuli Island as the world’s largest river island?!

 It totally feels like you’re just in another town in India.
-Some parts of the island have well laid roads and others are just dirt tracks.
+Some parts of the island have well-laid roads and others are just dirt tracks.

 But, it is something to keep in mind when you’re planning how to get around.
 Most of the attractions are spread far and wide all over the island.

 It’s also recently been classed as Assam’s 35th district as there are now over 160,000 living on it!
 Crazy.

-9. The masks made here are world famous
+9. The masks made here are world-famous

 He is well known for his amazing crafting process of masks and religious characters for festivals and events.